 With 14 years of experience in the field, Patrick joined Fooda in 2017.
 He came to us from a machine learning startup that he founded in Seattle called Lumidatum.
 Fooda was an early Lumidatum client and Patrick just couldn't shake us.
 With his team in tow, he hopped on a plane, moved to Chicago, and launched our Data Science and Analytics team.
 Previously, Patrick ran a worldwide team of BI Engineers and Data Scientists for Amazon with offices in 5 countries.
 Before Amazon, Patrick launched the analytics team for WMS Gaming (acquired by Scientific Games).
 He started his career in consulting for a few years at Accenture and Dunn Solutions Group.
 Patrick has his MBA from Northwestern's Kellogg School of Management.
 He studied computer science as an undergrad.

-Fooda is available in Atlanta, Austin, Boston, Chicago, Dallas, Denver, Detroit, Houston, Los Angeles, Orange County, Milwaukee, Minneapolis, Nashville, New York City, Philadelphia, Phoenix, San Jose, Seattle, and Washington D.C.
+Fooda is available in Atlanta, Austin, Boston, Chicago, Columbus, Dallas, Denver, Detroit, Hartford, Houston, Los Angeles, Orange County, Milwaukee, Minneapolis, Nashville, New York City, Philadelphia, Phoenix, San Jose, Seattle, Stamford, and Washington D.C.